sban/narratives/README.md

 # The Digital Story Grammar package (DSG)

-A simple wrapper program with a few modifications to perform digital story grammar (DSG) analyses on textual data in Python using the AllenNLP framework.
+A simple wrapper program to perform digital story grammar (DSG) analyses on textual data in Python using the AllenNLP framework.

 For empirical examples of DSG see